-BSB Regulatory Update - Review April's Regulatory Update from the Bar Standards Board HERE.
+BSB Regulatory Update - Review August's Regulatory Update from the Bar Standards Board HERE.

 The BSB are considering the responses to the recent consultation on employed barristers’ scope of practice.
 In the meantime, they have agreed this statement, which applies to any barristers who may be practising already in ways that may technically breach the rules.
 This may be of particular interest to BACFI members.
 The main message is people don’t need to do anything for the time being unless there are other breaches of the Handbook, or there is client detriment as a result of their current arrangements.
 They will clarify what they intend to do with the rule change in the new year.